 - Best Shoes for Traveling in Spring and Fall

 Now we’re not just talking about the different ways to wear a scarf around your neck.
-We’ve got creative ways for you to use them to enhance a limited travel wardrobe.
+We’ve got creative ways for you to use them to enhance you travel capsule wardrobe.
 We went ahead and rounded up not only our favorite selections, but the different ways that you can rock them on your adventures this season.

 These options can be worn as both the styles they’re categorized under and as a regular scarf as well.
 And while we’ve placed them in the specific categories that we think they would work best in, many are easily interchangeable.